 In my mind, there are two kinds of remote backups, too.
 Easy-access services like Dropbox or Google Drive can provide free storage for your files, and allow easy access from multiple locations, but they usually have the same disclaimers as email providers, releasing them of responsibility if your files ever fail to appear.
 However, I still encourage you to look into one or more of these services (there are others, but these are the top three):

-- Dropbox: At 2GB free, Dropbox gives you the least amount of free storage (though you can add an additional 3GB by allowing it to upload photos from your camera/phone), but their user experience is by far the best, and by referrals and other gimmicks, you can get considerably more free storage.
+- Dropbox: At 2GB free, Dropbox gives you the least amount of free storage (though you can add some additional space for free by doing things like completing their online tutorial), but their user experience is by far the best, and by referrals and other gimmicks, you can get considerably more free storage.
 This is probably the most popular provider (it’s certainly my favorite), especially because of how easy they make it to share files (it took me under a minute to set up a folder for my whole family to share photos, including showing my parents how it worked).
 Disclaimer: the link provided is a referral link.
 If you sign up via my link, each of us will receive an additional 500M of free storage space once you install the app.
 I’m more than happy to admit my bias toward you choosing Dropbox first.

 - Google Drive: Google Drive is a new addition to Google Docs, their web-based word processor, spreadsheet, and other office tools.
-If you have a Google account, you already have a Google Drive with 5GB of storage and just need to download and run the application on your computer.
+If you have a Google account, you already have a Google Drive with at least 15GB of storage and just need to download and run the application on your computer.
 Choose this one if you use Google Docs.

 - Microsoft SkyDrive: Like Google, Microsoft uses SkyDrive to integrate with their web-based office tools.
 They also give you a total 7GB of space to store your files.
 If you use a lot of Microsoft products, this is probably your best bet.